 2.4 Participation in NARALO discussions and meetings through ALS Members and as Individual Members is open to every North American user and to groups of users accredited as an ALS by the ALAC in accordance with its rules and their participation shall be promoted.

 2.5 NARALO shall be multi-lingual.
 The official languages of NARALO are English, French, and Spanish.
 The primary language for meetings and documents is English.
 However, to maximize accessibility and participation, NARALO shall make every effort to provide appropriate translations, interpreters, and accessibility tools.
-Upon the timely request of more than three (3) ALS Members, Spanish and French Interpretation will be provided for any online or in person meeting, to the extent possible and practical, taking in prior experience of the actual use of such interpretation services.
+Upon the timely request of more than three (3) ALS Members, Spanish and French Interpretation will be provided for any online or in person meeting, to the extent possible and practical, taking into account prior experience of the actual use of such interpretation services.
 Public documents will be produced in English, French, and Spanish, as appropriate.

 2.6 The purpose of these Rules of Procedure is to provide a structure for the operations of NARALO consistent with the ICANN Bylaws and the ALAC Rules of Procedure.

+2.7 Where these Rules of Procedure may conflict with the other documents governing NARALO operating rules, procedures and practices, these Rules of Procedure shall prevail.

 3. MEMBERSHIP